s3g/s3g-dsp/README.md

 The smoke test includes Loop Processor and Multi Loop Processor checks for loop playback stability, source-to-lane mapping, mixed source channel counts, source rules, source-rate spread bounds, and non-finite/clipping guardrails.
-It also exercises newer spectral, scatter, orbit, cascade, and multichannel fold-down DSP paths for finite output, bounded peaks, and de-click stress cases.
+It also exercises newer effect and multichannel fold-down DSP paths for finite output, bounded peaks, and de-click stress cases.

 If `clap-validator` is installed, validate installed bundles with: